shenweichen/DeepCTR/docs/source/Quick-Start.md

         lbe = HashEncoder()
         data[feat] = lbe.transform(data[feat])
     ```
-  - Do feature hashing on the flay in training process
+  - Do feature hashing on the fly in training process

     We can do feature hasing throug setting `use_hash=True` in `SparseFeat` or `VarlenSparseFeat` in Step3.